Stocks slide as strong data suggests Fed has more to do

-The S&P 500 fell 2.1% as of 2:46 p.m.
-Eastern, and was on pace for a third straight drop.
-The slide has more than offset the index's gains last week.
-The Dow Jones Industrial Average fell 563 points, or 1.6%, to 33,866 and the Nasdaq composite fell 2.3%.
+The S&P 500 fell 1.8%, its third straight drop.
+The slide more than offset the index's gains last week.
+The Dow Jones Industrial Average dropped 1.4% and the tech-heavy Nasdaq composite slid 1.9%.
+Small-company stocks fell even more, sending the Russell 2000 index 2.8% lower.

-Bond yields mostly headed higher.
-The yield on the 10-year Treasury, which influences mortgage rates, rose to 3.60% from 3.49% late Friday.
+Bond yields mostly climbed.
+The yield on the 10-year Treasury, which influences mortgage rates, rose to 3.59% from 3.49% late Friday.

+The selling came as traders reacted to some better-than-expected economic snapshots.
+The services sector, which makes up the biggest part of the U.S. economy, showed surprising growth in November, according to the Institute for Supply Management.
+Reports on business orders at U.S. factories and orders for durable goods in October also rose more than expected.

 Meanwhile, China is lifting some of its most severe COVID-19 restrictions following protests across major cities.
 That has raised hopes that disruptions to manufacturing and trade will ease.